marianmeres/data-to-sql-params/README.md

 # @marianmeres/data-to-sql-params

-A single helper function to convert data objects to various helper lists.
-Useful for programmatically creating SQL statements.
+A helper function for extracting and converting data objects to various helper lists useful for programmatically creating SQL statements.

 ## Installation